 Cook from scratch

 Our family eats real food, with real ingredients.
 We try to avoid processed foods as much as possible, partly due to our kid’s food allergies but mainly because we all feel better when we eat real food.
 Specialty items, such as gluten free, corn free tortillas, are hard to come by in a small town.
 However making gluten free tortillas isn’t hard to do and actually taste much better than what is available in a package.
 In fact, everything tastes better when made from scratch!
+Cooking from scratch does take more time, but feeding my family real food is worth the effort!

 Keep it local